morleym/furtive-handbook/docs/thoughts.md

 id: go-beyond
 title: Go Beyond
 sidebar_label: Go Beyond
+description: Some additional, soapboxing thoughts of a battle-scarred esports contractor
 ---

 The primary goal of this handbook was to establish some foundations for competitive formatting and to tie those into